The White Stripes: History

-Early history
+1997–1999: Early years, formation and The White Stripes

 In high school, Jack Gillis (as he was then known) met Meg White at the Memphis Smoke—the restaurant where she worked and where he would read his poetry at open mic nights.
-The two became friends, and began to frequent the coffee shops, local music venues, and record stores of the area.
-By this time, Gillis was already playing drums with musician friends, including his upholstery apprenticeship mentor, Brian Muldoon.
-In 1994, he got his first professional job as the drummer for the Detroit cowpunk band Goober & the Peas.
+The two started dating and began frequenting the coffee shops, local music venues, and record stores of the area.
+Gillis was an established drummer during this period, performing with his upholstery apprenticeship mentor, Brian Muldoon, the Detroit cowpunk band Goober & the Peas, the garage punk band the Go, the Hentchmen, and Two-Star Tabernacle.

-After dating for several years, Gillis and White married on September 21, 1996.
+Gillis and White were married in 1996.
 Contrary to convention, he took his wife's surname.
-Shortly after, Goober and the Peas broke up, but Jack continued to play in other bands, such as the garage punk band the Go (he played lead guitar on their 1999 album Whatcha Doin'), the Hentchmen, and Two-Star Tabernacle.
 On Bastille Day 1997, Meg started learning to play the drums.
 In Jack's words, "When she started to play drums with me, just on a lark, it felt liberating and refreshing.
 There was something in it that opened me up."
 The couple then became a band and, while they considered calling themselves Bazooka and Soda Powder, they settled on the White Stripes.
-Jack explained the name's origin: